-So reads the text from a 1976 issue of the famous music business trade-mag Cash Box.
+So reads the text from a 1976 issue of the famous Cash Box newspaper.

 Wildman Steve was an underground comic in the style of Richard Pryor and George Carlin.
-He never achieved major crossover success, but his comic albums sold in the hundreds of thousands around the country as well as internationally, mostly under the counters of record stores that could not afford the negative attention of stocking his works on their more prominent shelves.
+He never achieved crossover success, but his comic albums were sold around the country as well as internationally, mostly under the counters of record stores that could not afford the negative attention of stocking his works on their more prominent shelves.